cefriel/chimera/README.md

 * to minimise the amount of code to be written, in principle, the aim is to completely avoid coding by just configuring the various components provided.

 ### Architecture
 The main assumption of Chimera is that it is possible to break down a converter (or mediator, using the naming conventions specific to Enterprise Service Buses) into smaller, composable and reusable entities.
-The inspiration to this approach is taken from the Enterprise Integration Patterns, breaking a data-based process into blocks to be composed, that are implemented in Apache Camel.
+The inspiration to this approach is taken from the [Enterprise Integration Patterns](https://www.enterpriseintegrationpatterns.com/), breaking a data-based process into blocks to be composed, that are implemented in Apache Camel.
 Chimera provides additional blocks for the Apache Camel framework enabling the reuse of production-ready Camel components already defined (e.g., integration with input/sink data sources) and/or the implementation of additional blocks (e.g., custom pre-processing).

-The architecture of Chimera is heavily inspired by the Enterprise Integration Pattern [Content Enricher](https://www.enterpriseintegrationpatterns.com/patterns/messaging/DataEnricher.html).
 The RDF graph can be interpreted as a variable which is shared among all the blocks in a conversion process.
 A basic conversion process based on Semantic Web technologies generates triples from the incoming message/dataset (lifting) and uses the resulting graph to extract data which is used to populate the structure of the destination message/dataset (lowering).
 Furthermore, the conversion can require enrichment with some background knowledge (being either a set of ontologies or a set of master/lookup data).

 With this high-level process in mind, we defined a core set of blocks: